 An enterprise-grade solution that gives IT the control they need, and a UX that users love.
 Now that’s magic.

 Do you require an on-premises storage solution?
 We’ve got you covered.
 Is the cloud the best option for you?
-Syncplicity can do that, too.
+Syncplicity by Axway can do that, too.
 Want the best of both worlds?
 Then go hybrid.

-Syncplicity provides the freedom of storage choice, which allows you to deploy enterprise-grade file sharing and collaboration capabilities across your organization without changing your current infrastructure.
+Syncplicity by Axway provides the freedom of storage choice, which allows you to deploy enterprise-grade file sharing and collaboration capabilities across your organization without changing your current infrastructure.
 Learn more about flexible deployment options and all the other ways we’re Redefining Mobile Productivity at EMC World 2014!

 While you’re there, stop by our booth #458 in the EMC WORLD main floor, or visit us in the Momentum booth #1002.
 We’re here to answer all your questions about integration, security, storage choice, and more!

 The explosive growth of OFS consumer tools has paved the way for widespread adoption of solutions in the enterprise.
 A recent study by ESG highlights the central role that hybrid deployment models are playing.
-It is clear that cloud- and on-premise-only implementations are too limiting, which explains the massive market response to Syncplicity StorageVaults™, a policy-based hybrid deployment option.
+It is clear that cloud- and on-premise-only implementations are too limiting, which explains the massive market response to Syncplicity by Axway StorageVaults™, a policy-based hybrid deployment option.

 Key findings from the study: